-There are no Australian wild cats other then feral cats.
-In other words there is no species of wild cat in Australia.
-This is surprising as the Far East is a area of the world where there are lots of wild cat species.
+There are no Australian wild cats other than feral cats.
+In other words there is no native species of wild cat in Australia in the wild.
+This is surprising as the Far East is an area of the world where there are lots of wild cat species.
 In nearby Indonesia there is leopard, Asiatic golden cat, bay cat, fishing cat, flat-headed cat, leopard cat, marbled cat and tiger.
 See wild cat by country.

 Feral cats are not a wild cat species.
 Scientifically speaking they are classified as domestic cats: Felis silvestris catus.

 This article is an attempt to explain why there are no wild cat species in Australia.
 There is nothing on the internet on this subject as far as I can tell.

 The reason must be connected with the evolution of the world's land masses together with the evolution of the species of animal that we classify as the cat.
 These two long running events conspired to prevent the cat evolving in Australia.